IEOR140-T5/Project3/README.md

 Racer.java's toAngle() method is called based on the the Scanner's tacho count in scanTo() which calls the differential pilot to steer the robot the direction of xLight.
-The trick we used to make this effiecnt was to add the case if our xLight is greater than our pre-set THRESHOLD we stop the robot and put it to sleep for 300 ms. This allows us to effectively call the scanTo() method again and repeat this process in a loop or break out of the loop and turnaround to start the next lap.
+The trick we used to make this effiecnt was to add the case if our xLight is greater than our pre-set THRESHOLD we stop the robot and put it to sleep for 500 ms. This allows us to effectively call the scanTo() method (which was originally created by professor Glassy) again and repeat this process in a loop or break out of the loop and turnaround to start the next lap.

 ### Relationship between Classes and Methods for the Tasks and Sub-tasks